 The Stewardship Council notified and invited landowners located within one mile of the subject parcels to provide comment during key phases of the land conservation and conveyance planning process.
-Any comments received were brought to the attention of the Stewardship Council Board of Directors.
+To date, the nearby landowners have not provided any comments concerning their property interests.